 At 4.00am on June 9th, 1944, a Halifax bomber crashed in Back Lane, Newton-on-Ouse whilst returning to base after a bombing mission over Germany.
 Four members of the Royal Canadian Air Force and two Royal Air Force members died when the Halifax crashed and demolished a house, although the occupant and a newly born baby survived.
 On this spot, they are commemorated.

 During the second world war, airmen from the Royal Air Force and the Royal Canadian Air Force were billeted at Beningbrough Hall, flying out on missions from Linton-on-Ouse airfield.
-Today, there is a room in the Hall currently dedicated to telling their story.

 Back to Beningbrough